-But if you don't use your Wood Burning Stove properly it can be an expensive, inefficient and dangerous way to heat your home.
+But if you don't use your Wood Burning Stove properly it can be an expensive, dirty, inefficient and dangerous way to heat your home.

 What is a Wood Burning Stove?

-A wood burning stove is a live fire in a metal box inside your home.
+A wood-burning stove is a live fire in a metal box inside your home.

 Set fire to wood and it burns with oxygen to give off heat and the mixture of waste particles and noxious gases we call smoke.

-Read more about wood fires Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated form inorganic ash.
+Read more about wood fires Wood is a chemical compound made up of roughly 50 ±3% Carbon, 6 ±1% Hydrogen, and 44±3% Oxygen, with a sprinkling of other chemicals which when heated forms inorganic ash.
 To burn wood we heat it and mix it with oxygen then it undergoes dramatic changes.
 If burnt completely wood is converted to carbon dioxide, water and a small amount of ash, there is no smoke and no harmful emissions.
 However wood is rarely burnt this effectively and as a result, it gives off smoke.
 Smoke is a combination of over 100 chemical compounds, many very harmful to us including carbon monoxide and nitrogen oxides.
 The smoke also contains tiny bits of ash and hydro-carbons called particulates, which can irritate our lungs.
-The other waste product produced is condensed smoke called creosote (the black sticky stuff lining your chimney or flue), creosote is flammable and once on fire burns at about 2000° C, if creosote build ups in a chimney or flue and catches fire, it can be extremely serious. #chimneyfire.
+The other waste product produced is condensed smoke called creosote (the black sticky stuff lining your chimney or flue), creosote is flammable and once on fire burns at about 2000° C, if creosote builds up in a chimney or flue and catches fire, it can be extremely serious. #chimneyfire.
 Read Less

 Read more about wood fires